andrewchw/jcai-v2/DEVELOPMENT.md

 1. **Edge Extension**: The frontend UI that users interact with
 2. **Python FastAPI Server**: The backend that processes user requests and communicates with both the LLM and Jira
-3. **MCP-Atlassian Server**: A Docker-based server that abstracts Jira API complexities
+3. **Atlassian Python API**: Library that interfaces with Jira Cloud APIs
 4. **SQLite Database**: Local storage for caching data

 ## Development Environment Setup